Manaslu Circuit Trek - 12 Days

 Accommodations

-• Trek Accommodation: Overnight local tea house accommodation on a twin-sharing basis.
+• Trek Accommodation: Overnight local teahouse accommodation on a twin-sharing basis.
 Single rooms can be arranged for a small surcharge, subject to availability.

 • Total Accommodation Nights: 11 nights of standard twin-sharing accommodation during the trek.